 Risks of Not Encrypting

 The dangers of not encrypting emails are numerous.
-Not only do you put your clients’ information at a higher risk of being hacked, but you also put your own business at risk.
+Not only do you put your clients’ information at a higher risk of being leaked, but you also put your own business at risk.
 If a criminal were to access private information on your client or your company, they may try to use that information for extortion.
 They could also utilize certain details found to try and access other areas of your company.
-With the right data, a threat actor can hack into systems you may believe are secured.
+With the right data, a threat actor can gain access to systems that are configured securely.

 Business owners also need to implement encryption when it is required by an agreement with a customer or vendor.
+Several compliance frameworks such as PCI-DSS and regulations such as HIPAA require the use of encryption.
 This is essential when the nature of the information requires a higher degree of security.
 Information such as personal information, bank data, and other private details about an individual can be used to attempt other scamming methods or hacks into private accounts.
 Even the smallest detail may be the information a criminal would need to figure out a username or password to a secured account.

 It’s not just clients you should be considering.
 Encryption is also advised when handling private information of employees.
 Documents containing health insurance information or financial records need to be protected.
 It’s in the best interest of your entire firm to be cautious and secure when handling any private data.